SEIR-7-06/ajax-and-apis/README.md

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*

-- Use CSS selectors with the jQuery or `$` method to select elements in the DOM.
-- Use selectors and jQuery methods to:
+- Use the DOM API to...
 	- Add and remove classes on DOM elements.
 	- Get and set information inside DOM elements.
 	- Change the value of attributes on DOM elements.
-	- Write jQuery code to detect and react to a submit event.
+	- Listen for events and trigger functionality on those events.

 ---
 <a name="opening"></a>